Croatia is a civil law country with three primary forms of not-for-profit, nongovernmental organizations (NGOs):

 C. Dissolution

-Under Croatian law, the assets of a dissolved NGO are generally distributed according to the NGO's founding document.
+Under Croatian law, the assets of a dissolved NPO are generally distributed according to the NPO's founding document.

 Upon an association’s dissolution, its assets are distributed according to the charter.
 [Law on Associations Art.
 34(1)] The law requires that the charter set forth a plan for distributing property in the event of dissolution, but does not restrict the terms of the plan.
 [Law on Associations Art.
-11(3)] Thus, nothing in the law prevents an association from transferring its property to an individual, a for-profit entity, or some other non-charitable transferee.
-[3] Two exceptions: first, assets received from state or local governmental authorities must be returned to the governmental entity.
-[Law on Associations Art.
-34(2)] Second, if an association is terminated by a court ruling or bankruptcy, the court can, in its discretion, convey the assets to an organization pursuing similar purposes.
+11(3)] Thus, nothing in the law prevents an association from transferring its property to an individual, a for-profit entity, or another non-charitable transferee.
+[2] However, there are two exceptions: first, assets received from state or local governmental authorities must be returned to the governmental entity; and [Law on Associations Art.
+34(2)] second, if an association is terminated by a court ruling or bankruptcy, the court can, in its discretion, convey the assets to an organization pursuing similar purposes.
 [Law on Associations Art.
 34(4)]

 A foundation must pursue generally beneficial or charitable purposes.
 It can undertake for-profit activities relating to its property as well as certain fundraising activities.
 It can attempt to influence legislation, but must not participate in a political campaign for public office.